networkf/network.github.io/capital.md

 <h2>Network Capital</h2>
 An overview of the capital that is driving the network.

+_As of December 2023:_
-- None of the tokens have been distributed to the public yet
+- None of the tokens have been distributed to the public yet.
-- None of the tokens have been sold to investors
+- None of the tokens have been sold to investors.
-- Network Inc the company is in the process of doing its first fundraising round.
+- Network Inc the company is in the process of doing its first fundraising round scheduled for Q1 2024.

 <h3>Network Token Economy</h3>